ToxicKidz/cpython/README.rst

 This is a fork of CPython with support ``yield from`` in async functions and a new ``async yield from`` instruction

 TODO:
-   * Add support for return in async generators (requires the StopAsyncIteration exception to be changed)
    * Add ``AsyncGenerator.ag_yieldfrom``

 .. code-block:: python